 Mercedes E-Class review: A stunning place to sit

 While the E-Class's fully digital pair of displays made our jaws drop at first sight, their usability irked us somewhat.

-They're endlessly reconfigurable – the digital driver cluster offering classic, sport or progressive look options (most of our pics show it in progressive, where you can choose what info you want to display either side of the central rev counter/speedo) – and controlled through a pair of touch-sensitive pads on the steering wheel, which take some getting used to using.
+They're endlessly reconfigurable – the digital driver cluster offering classic, sport or progressive look options (most of our pics show it in progressive, where you can choose what info you want to display either side of the central rev counter/speedo).
+The driver display is controlled through a pair of touch-sensitive pads on the steering wheel, which take some getting used to using.

 Regardless, the cockpit is a stunning place to sit.
 With a slab of open grain wood on this model stretching from the door tops across the dash, underneath the double screens, it looks slick, modern and avoids the old-man look you might be expecting.

-The central controller with touchpad on top was, again, something we found a little fiddlier to use than the BMW and Audi equivalents.
-This controller works in much the same way as its rivals but does without some of the menu button shortcuts and has some soft-key function shortcuts that we found too easy to miss.
+The central controller with touchpad on top for controlling the centre screen was, again, something we found a little fiddlier to use than the BMW and Audi equivalents.
+This controller works in much the same way as its rivals but does without some of the menu button shortcuts and has some soft-key function shortcuts that we found too easy to miss-hit.

 Having lived with the Mercedes E-Class for a week, we've come to enjoy its breadth of abilities and optional technologies.
 And considering during that time we had expected the total price to topple the £50k mark, we were pleasantly surprised by its £46,655 total (with all the extra trimmings).
 Not that we'd go as far as calling it "a bargain", but it's good value compared to some of its competitors and the standard spec is strong.

 Mercedes has fixed our main gripe with the older model – the rattly diesel engine – and for those covering significant mileages each year the E-Class would be a superb place to do it.
 It goes without saying that it feels like it's built from rock, has a massive boot and plenty of space for five people.